 Because Morinaga's four factories and three affiliated production companies account for a large portion of our CO2 emissions, we are stepping up efforts chiefly in our production division.

 *Domestic Group consolidated basis.
 CO2 emissions are rounded up to the second decimal place.
-The domestic Group consolidated figure for FY2021/3 and later is third-party assured by LRQA Limited.
-The Company applied the “Accounting Standard for Revenue Recognition (ASBJ Statement No. 29, March 31, 2020)”, etc., from the beginning of FY2022/3.
-The figures for FY2021/3 are from after retroactive application of the said accounting standard.
+The figures for FY2020 and later is third-party assured by LRQA Limited.

 We are currently examining the possibility of replacing CFC-using facilities with those using HCFCs and HFCs, with a low ozone depletion potential, or natural refrigerants.
 We are replacing equipment and devices that use CFC R-22 with those using a low-global-warming-potential refrigerant.
 We have also implemented stricter measures to prevent leakage of CFC gas from existing facilities.